 What to know about the Morocco earthquake and the efforts to help

-An earthquake has sown destruction and devastation in Morocco, where death and injury counts continue to rise as rescue crews dig out people both alive and dead in villages that were reduced to rubble.
+An earthquake has sown destruction and devastation in Morocco, where death and injury counts continue to rise after rescue crews dug out people both alive and dead in villages that were reduced to rubble through Monday.

-Law enforcement and aid workers — both Moroccan and international — have arrived in the region south of Marrakech that was hardest hit by the magnitude-6.8 tremor Friday night and several aftershocks.
-Residents await food, water and electricity, and giant boulders now block steep mountain roads.
+Law enforcement and aid workers — both Moroccan and international — have arrived in the region south of the city of Marrakech that was hardest hit by the magnitude 6.8 tremor Friday night, along with several aftershocks.
+Residents in most places have been provided food and water, and most of the giant boulders blocking steep mountain roads have been cleared.
+But worries remain about shelter, particularly with forecasts predicting rain early in the week.

 Here’s what you need to know: